WATCH: Marian Lee Joins IPR's Steinway Café

-IPR Classical launched our Steinway Café series after we restored our 1918 Steinway B piano.
+IPR Classical launched our Steinway Café series after we restored our 1918 Steinway B piano in 2019.
 In the pre-pandemic world, we hosted in-studio performances.
 Due to COVID-19, we’ve reinvented the series to make it available for live-streaming on Facebook and YouTube.

 Composer, performer, and teacher Campbell is currently the professor of music theory and composition at St. Ambrose.
 As a film composer, Campbell is well known for his socially conscious film scores and also his zombie film scores.
 Campbell had his “50 Feet from Syria” placed on an Academy Award shortlist, and “Lifeboat” was nominated for an Academy Award and a "News and Documentary" Emmy.
 Dr. Campbell also composes songs, incidental theatre music, chorus, large ensemble, chamber, and mixed ensembles along with solo guitar and piano works.